tomik-z-cech/PP1-Cibo-Fresco/README.md

   - Samsung Galaxy tab S6 - tablet with large view-port
   - PC with resolution 1366px * 768px (HD)
   - PC with resolution 1920px * 1080px (Full HD)
-- **Expected result :** Project does response without distorsion on all devices.
+- **Expected result :** Project does response without distortion on all devices.
 - **Actual result :**  No content is distorted on any of the listed devices.
 ---
-- **Task :** To physically test the final project functionality in different browsing appllications.
+- **Task :** To physically test the final project functionality in different browsing applications.
 - **Method :** Project was tested in following applications :
   - Google Chrome
   - Mozilla Firefox